GENERAL ANTHROPOGENY

 6C2.
 The excluded

 6C3.
-The having-missed-her/his/its-conditions
+The one having-missed-her/his/its-conditions

 6C4.
 The imagined

 For transversalizing Homo, the endotropic regimen of the brain provides endlessly proliferating imagined that carries existing, virtual, excluded, not-having-had-its-conditions.
-This imagined can then try to realise itself in the current, by exploiting its virtualities for example, according to the slopes of the easy and the difficult.
-But it can also suffice itself endotropically, either by remaining in simply envisaged means and ends (visus, in), or by producing totally self-sufficient consecutions that no longer even aim at the order of means and ends, and content with proliferating aggregative syntaxes (AND), disjunctive (OR), conditional (IF...
+This imagined can then try to realize itself in the actual, by exploiting its virtualities for example, according to the slopes of the easy and the difficult.
+But it can also suffice itself endotropically, either by remaining in simply envisaged means and ends (visus, in), or by producing totally self-sufficient consecutions that no longer even aim at the order of means and ends, and content with proliferating aggregative syntaxes (AND), disjunctive syntaxes (OR), conditional syntaxes (IF...
 THEN), into an almost pure possibilization.
 These possibles of the imagined are the privileged material for reverie.

 6C5.
 The impossible

 There is also some impossible when a goal is out of reach, if a means fails, if the various elements that would form a thing-performance-in-situation-in-the-circumstance-over-a-horizon are incompatible amongst themselves.
 But, in virtue of possibilization, impossibility is not merely a fact as with anterior animals, it is additionally a crossed out, refused possibility.
 This is why for Homo, the impossible is itself part of the possible, having been possible endotropically, or rather considered endotropically as possible before being refused.
 This refusal is therefore never a pure and simple offside.
 Anthropogenically, the impossible is not nothing.
-Under Homo's yes/no indexes, the possible and impossible will even become one of the basic applications of macrodigitality, and one of its lightning strikes in power.
+Under Homo's yes/no indexes, the possible and impossible will even become one of the basic applications of macrodigitality, and one of its vertigoes or lightning strikes in power.
 A lightning strike limited in human power, unlimited in divine power.
-It is symptomatic of the relations between possible and impossible that a hominid specimen should one day have asked oneself if God could do that the three angles of the triangle should not be equal to two right angles; that all the lines drawn from the centre to the circumference should not be equal; or generally, that contradictories "should be together".
+It is symptomatic of the relations between possible and impossible that a hominid specimen should one day have asked oneself if God could do that the three angles of the triangle should not be equal to two right angles; that all the lines drawn from the center to the circumference should not be equal; or generally, that contradictories "should be together".
 It is even more symptomatic that it should have replied yes (Descartes, Letters to Mersenne dated 27 May 1630 and to Meslant on 2 May 1644).

 6C6.
 The condition of the being